haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 *  `npc` is a number.

-*  `direction` from directions
+*  `direction` is from directions

 Example:
 ```
-# From BPEE0, 2240DA:
+# From BPRE0, 1626D0:
-spriteface 3 South
+spriteface 255 Down
 ```
 </details>